DoTheEvo/screen-capture-general/README.md

-# scrot_area
+# maim_area, maim_active_window

-Simple area screenshot making script that choses jpg or png depending on file size
+Simple area screenshot, active window screenshot, making scripts that choses jpg or png depending on file size

 #### dependencies
-* `scrot` for making screenshots
+* `maim` for making screenshots
+* `slop` to allow maim area screnshots
+* `xdotool` to allow active window screenshots
 * `imagemagick` for converting png to jpg
 * `sox` for playing the shutter sound

-The script uses `scrot -s` to take screenshot of the area selected by mouse.
+`maim_area` take screenshot of the area selected by mouse, `maim_active_window` to take screenshot of currently active window

 Pictures are saved in to `~/Pictures/screenshots` with the file name being always unique based on the epoch time(seconds since 1970) - for example `144008968.png`